 Sometimes our lives take unexpected twists and turns.
 We end up living in a different country, meeting people we would never have expected and seeing God work in amazing ways.

 Y* decided to follow the Lord Jesus, after learning about Him in Sunday school.
 When he was a child, the war was very intense in his area and he had to flee to Ethiopia, where he spent one year in a refugee camp.
 He later returned to Sudan where he was able to go to school, which was held in Arabic.
 As an adult, he had to flee again, this time because of religious persecution.
-He ended up in Israel, where he met a Swiss missionary.
+He ended up in Israel, where he met a Swiss Christian worker.
 They ended up getting married and his long term dream of studying theology became a reality.
 Since Summer 2018, he and his family have been serving the Lord among refugees in Greece among Arabic speakers.

 It’s been a rocky road, only made bearable through the knowledge of the steadfast love of Jesus Christ and the truth of the gospel which underpins all of life.